eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 When the Ankaios Server responses to a GetCompleteState request and the request contains a `field_mask`, the response includes the filed `api_version` and the fields listed in the `field_mask`.

+Comment:
+If the fields listed in the `field_mask` contain templated strings, they are returned unrendered.

 Tags:
 - ControlInterface